NTU-MDP-2425S1-Group38/mdp-rpi/README.md

-# mdp-rpi
+# MDP Raspberry Pi

-Codebase for setting up the Raspberry PI and main running logic
+Codebase for setting up the Raspberry PI and main running logic.

+## File Structure

+As this repo contains the setup procedures and the main files for the Raspberry Pi, it is organised into the following folders.

+- `/main` -- Contains running logic of the application.
+This will be where the "logic" happens at run time.
+- `/setup` -- Files and other resources needed to configure the Raspberry Pi upon initialisation.